 - Pre-workout supplements for running (use with care to not burn yourself out)

-Important Supplement Notes
+Important Best Running Supplement Notes

 A few other things about supplements for endurance which I want to make really clear…one of the reasons I’ve mentioned a number of things from North American Herbs and Spices above is I can TRUST them to follow these guidelines.
 There are certainly others, but you need to do the research before blindly taking!

-If a cheaper vitamin says it has quadruple the values…you should question it.
+If a cheaper vitamin says it has quadrupled the values…you should question it.
 Things don’t have to be more expensive, but the source and the quality matter.
 A synthetic supplement is much harder for your body to absorb.

 Look for Additives

 Take a second to see what the label includes as added…could be milk or soy or gluten or other weird chemicals, yes all things you wouldn’t expect!
-You won’t find that or GMO’s in the recommendations above.
+You won’t find that or GMOs in the recommendations above.

 Pay Attention to Your Body

 If you start taking something, pay attention to how you feel!!
 Just because it works for someone else doesn’t mean it will work for you.
-I had to stop taking things a nutritionist recommended because it made my stomach hurt horribly, unfortunately it took me awhile to realize that was the cause and then a bit longer to trust myself versus their advice.
+I had to stop taking things a nutritionist recommended because it made my stomach hurt horribly, unfortunately, it took me a while to realize that was the cause and then a bit longer to trust myself versus their advice.

 Nutrition for runners is a huge topic with many more facets.
 Keep reading to find more and keep your body working at optimal levels.